0xAlok/Knowledge/README.md

 # My Knowledge Wiki 🌱
-## Hi.
+## Hiyo.
 I'm Alok.
 This is my knowledge wiki

 A digital-garden where I share interesting things: